pkothare/plugfest-2025/interop-sharing/nist/results-tracker.md

 # Interoperability Results for Comply0

-**Short** Web application to manage OSCAL documents.
+Web application to manage OSCAL documents.
 Validated against v0.1.0-preview.5 available at https://app.dev.comply0.com.
 Only JSON files are accepted by the tool.
 Currently the version can only process JSON catalogs and profiles.
-To register for an account or instance of the application please contact hello@oscal.com
+To register for an account or request instance of the application please go to: https://www.comply0.com/

-Any overall notes or discussion about the content's interoperability here.

 ### ./nist.gov
 | File | Tested? | Validates? | Additional Execution/Processing Results | Notes/Errors |